raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 Loop through the alphabet to generate all possible start positions for each rotor.
 For example, if all rotors begin on A, the first start position to test might be AAA.
 The second might be AAB, then AAC etc until rotor 3 reaches the end of the alphabet.
 Increment rotor 2 and reset rotor 3 to A, resulting in ABA, ABB, ABC etc.

-For each rotor start position, decrypt the given ciphertext and check whether it is the same as the crib text.
+For each rotor start position, decrypt the given ciphertext and check whether it is the same as the crib text, printing the resulting plaintext as you go along.
 If it is, return the rotor choice and the start position.
 --- /hint ---
 --- hint ---
 Here is how your code might look: